 Amazon VAT Certificate

-The new law is intended above all to secure VAT revenues in e-commerce and no anluawful losses anymore.
+The new law is intended above all to secure VAT revenues in e-commerce and avvoid unluwful losses.

 In recent years there have been frequent failures and fraud and the state has lost vast amounts of tax revenue.
 Especially vendors from the Asian region have unfortunately often sold their goods on European platforms without a valid tax number and without paying VAT.

 In Germany, the Federal Government hopes that by ensuring valid tax registrations in eCommerce, and by lawfully receiving the VAT, it will be possible to compensate for losses in the three-digit million range previously caused by this.